 And we were finally allowed to see a couple of her marching band performances, once our governor expanded the number of people allowed at outdoor gatherings.

 Also in October, I started really running again — with no walking intervals.
 There was a time when I didn’t know if I would ever be able to run again, and I’m so happy to be back out there!

-But we also got word that David’s spring semester would be all remote, so that put a damper on things.
+But we also got word that D’s spring semester would be all remote, so that put a damper on things.
 I encouraged him to take some time off and work instead, and go back to college whenever in-person classes resume, but he’s decided to keep plugging along with the remote learning.